Lidorpahima/TaskSchedulerWithVoice/README.md

 # TaskReminderBot

 TaskReminderBot is a Python-based voice-controlled task reminder application.
 It allows users to add tasks and set reminders through voice commands, ensuring you never forget an important task again!
+## **Note:** This project is still in deployment.
+Some features may not work as expected, and further improvements are ongoing.
 ## Features

 - **Voice Recognition:** Add tasks and set reminders using simple voice commands.